 Small claims actions

-Small claims procedure is the simplest type of civil law case that sheriff courts can deal with.
-This page explains what a small claims action is.
+A small claims action is the simplest type of civil law case that sheriff courts can deal with.
+This page explains the small claims procedure.

-Although small claims procedure is designed to be simple and easy to use, you will still come across some legal words and phrases when going through the court system.
+Although small claims procedure is designed to be simple and easy to use, you will still come across some legal words and phrases when going through small claims court.
 If you need a hand have a look at our jargonbuster - it explains what the key words and phrases mean.

 What is a small claims action?